 The steps are applicable even if you are NOT an NRI yet i.e. have not completed 180 days outside India.

-Take a plain piece of paper (No Indian Stamp paper required) and write down the POA terms and conditions.
-The terms and conditions should list out what all powers you want to share with the POA holder.
+Take a plain piece of A4 size white paper (No Indian Stamp paper required) and write down the POA terms and conditions about powers you want to share with the POA holder.

 Witness can be anyone holding a valid US ID proof with an address and photo.
 Witness should preferably be other than immediate family members.